 First things first, roast the acorn squash.
 Squash can be very difficult to cut and peel when it’s raw so I prefer to roast them whole and cut after.
 Just let them cool slightly before handling because they will be hot!
 Cut the squash in half and discard the seeds.
 Scoop out some of the flesh to mix into the stuffing but make sure to still leave the squash intact.
 You want to keep that bowl shape so that you can fill it up later.

-While the squash are roasting, make the sausage and apple farro stuffing.
+While the squash is roasting, make the sausage and apple farro stuffing.
 Stuffing might have a reputation for being unhealthy but this version is anything but.
 Cook the farro first; if you’re not a fan of farro, try wild rice, brown rice, bulgur, really any type of grain will work.